-HPV is the broad term for a group of viruses, some of which are considered “low risk” and others which are “high risk” and cause genital cancers.
+HPV is the broad term for a group of viruses, some of which are considered “low risk” and others that are “high risk” and cause genital cancer.
 HPV-16 is the strain that causes both genital and oral cancers.

 I advise all my patients to be aware of the potential signs and symptoms of oral cancer:

-- A unexplained white or red lesion in the mouth that is present for more than two weeks.
+- An unexplained white or red lesion in the mouth has been present for more than two weeks

 - A swelling in the throat

 If you notice any of the above, call us for a complete evaluation.